 Our experience includes:

-We advise on energy generation plant development, from conventional power to all forms of low carbon and renewable generation – nuclear, solar, wind, biomass, energy from waste, geothermal, hydro, tidal and wave.
+- energy generation plant development - from conventional power to all forms of low carbon and renewable generation

-Importantly, we support clients throughout the life of an energy generation plant.
+We support clients throughout the entire life of an energy generation plant.
 We are experts on dealing with legal issues in the construction and commissioning period, as well as helping to manage challenges which may arise in the operational phase - from plant performance issues to refurbishment of key components.

 But, its not just about energy generation, we are market leaders in energy efficiency – a crucial aspect to the UK's low carbon future.
 We advise on everything from combined heat and power (CHP) to innovative energy efficiency measures in homes and businesses.